Socialize for Your Good Health!

 - In a study testing over 6,000 seniors across about 5½ years, seniors having frequent social engagement had a slower decline in intellectual and memory abilities.
 Good mental capacity was maintained best in those people who were the most socially active.

-Heaven at Home Senior Care can help.
+Heaven at Home Senior Care, Dallas senior care providers, can help.
 Let us coordinate and facilitate social engagement activities while providing the highest quality of care for older adults in the comfort of home.
-Besides personal care, our caregivers can provide transportation, play games, schedule visits with friends, and provide recommendations for simple ways older adults can remain social online.
+Besides personal care, our caregivers can provide transportation, play games, schedule visits with friends, and provide recommendations for simple ways to improve socialization for older adults.

 Download the print version.